jareeve/ace-bar-file-syncer/README.md

-# BAR File Watcher for IBM App Connect
+# ACE BAR File syncer for IBM webMethods Hydrid Integration: App Connect

 A Node.js application that monitors a directory for BAR (Broker Archive) file changes and automatically uploads them to IBM App Connect via the REST API.